stepfun-ai/Step-Audio-R1/README.md

 This decoupling allows the model to perform **Chain-of-Thought reasoning during speech output**, maintaining ultra-low latency while handling complex tasks in real time.

 ### Acoustic-Grounded Reasoning (High Intelligence)
-To address the *inverted scaling* issue—where reasoning over transcripts can degrade performance—Step-Audio R1.1 grounds its reasoning directly in **acoustic representations** rather than text alone.
+To address the *inverted scaling* issue—where reasoning over transcripts can degrade performance—Step-Audio R1.1 grounds its reasoning directly in acoustic representations rather than text alone.

-Through **iterative self-distillation**, extended deliberation becomes a strength instead of a liability.
+Through iterative self-distillation, extended deliberation becomes a strength instead of a liability.
 This enables effective test-time compute scaling and leads to **state-of-the-art performance**, including top-ranking results on the AA benchmark.

 <div align="center">
   <img src="assets/AA_reasoning.png" width="100%"/>